What are the school’s arrangements for the admission of children with an Education, Health & Care Plan (EHCP) or a disability?

 Our Personal Social and Health Education curriculum addresses, in a progressive way, issues that will help children to become more aware of their own well-being as well as that of others.

-The school has two staff who are trained as Emotional Literacy Support Assistants and they deliver short term interventions with some children who have a particular need around social or emotional well-being.
+The school has an Emotional Literacy Support Assistant who delivers short term interventions with some children who have a particular need around social or emotional well-being.
 We also consult with a Mental Health worker from Camhs on a regular basis.

 Some children each year are referred to the Nurture Farm, Huckleberries.
 They spend a day a week there for 6 weeks.
 Qualified staff work with them on targets identified by the school.